idaholab/moose/modules/porous_flow/doc/content/modules/porous_flow/porosity.md

 ## Evolution of porosity for an isothermal, mineral-free, situation

 The evolution of porosity is fundamental to the coupling between flow and solid mechanics.
 Consider the isothermal situation with no plasticity.
+The following presentation is mostly drawn from [citep:detournayET93].

 Denote the change of a quantity, q, by $\Delta q$.
 Recall that the porosity is defined by $\phi = V_{\mathrm{f}}/V$,